cybergis/prasterblaster/README.md

     bash buildgdal.sh

 Run cmake to generate the makefile.
-The MPI wrapper can be selected by setting the CXX flag.
+The MPI implementation will be automatically detected by cmake.

     mkdir build && cd build
-    CXX=mpiCC cmake ..
+    cmake ..

 After running buildgdal.sh cmake should automatically find the local gdal library.